lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

         this.y = y;
     }

 Subsequently, the code proceeds to define get and set methods for the class' parameters.
 Although most are unused in the SmokeBrush class itself, these are defined for purposes of developing a reusable component from the original OpenProcessing sketch.
-Incorporating getters and setters is generally considered best practice, as it allows for flexibility in code functionality and modification; if one must make alterations to code when a class property is accessed or modified, necessary modifications can be made in the existing getter and/or setter as opposed to within the code itself.
+Incorporating getters and setters is generally considered best practice, as it allows for flexibility in code functionality and modification; if one must make alterations to code when a class property is accessed or modified, necessary modifications can be made in the existing getter and/or setter as opposed to within the property itself.

     getColour(){
         return this.colour;